 I have written in the past about racism directed towards Afro-Americans in heavy metal and criticised utterly racist entertainment from the past.
 I then directed my focus towards current racism or current racist propaganda directed towards the “evil-white-man,” criticising the narrative that only white people can be guilty of racism and genocide.
 There is quite a lot that can be written about the topic actually.
 Today I’ve decided to focus on a different kind of racism that might not be that obvious at first, with the exception of Benjamin Hermansen and his friends.
-I’ve included two mixed Norwegian individuals who experienced racism in our part of the world, I’ve also decided to include the hijab wearing young girl who was turned into an online meme after the terrorist attack in London, which quite frankly was disgusting, and really racist.
+I’ve included two mixed Norwegian individuals who experienced racism in our part of the world, I’ve also decided to include the hijab wearing young girl who was turned into an online meme after the terrorist attack in London, which was certainly corny.
 I’ve also included the infamous Rachel Dolezal at the end, even though she isn’t biologically mixed and Norwegian hijab poster-girl (who no longer wears her hijab) Malika Faviano.
 There are also a couple of honorary mentions……such as:

 1- Harambe.
 Yes, I couldn’t help myself 😀 Why?
 Because the world is messed up.
 Harambe the Gorilla became an online sensation after he was shot, sparking a flood of memes “honouring” the deceased animal… one would think that liberals would have been happy… but no…they started screeching as THEY saw the black Gorilla as symbolising “black” people…… yeah…

 “Liberal social justice warriors are upset again.
 This time, it’s over Harambe memes — because they’re racist and show how Americans are using an African name to mock black people by talking about a gorilla.
 Apparently.”

 If you want to lose all faith in humanity then check out the “very offensive” memes….SMH…Libtards.